-Medical malpractice cases are complex and require legal expertise.
-The Medical Malpractice team at Wagners is experienced and provides compassionate and quality representation to patients who have been harmed by medical negligence throughout Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland and Labrador.
+The medical malpractice team at Wagners is experienced in this specialized area.
+Our lawyers offer compassion and quality representation to patients who have been harmed by medical negligence throughout Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland and Labrador.

 Experienced Medical Malpractice Lawyers in Halifax, Nova Scotia

 Our medical malpractice lawyers handle a broad range of cases involving:

 Hospital negligence encompasses negligent care provided by medical professionals employed by the hospital such as nurses, pharmacists, and laboratory and diagnostic technicians.
 Hospital negligence may arise in a wide range of circumstances, including a delay in diagnosis or treatment, errors in diagnostic testing, improper monitoring, handling or treatment of a patient including infant patients during birth, improper administration of medications, and lack of communication between the hospital and the health care team.
 Unfortunately, many of the injuries that result from hospital negligence could have been prevented.
 If you or a loved one have been seriously injured as a result of hospital negligence, we have in-depth knowledge and experience with the legal and medical aspects of hospital negligence and we are happy to discuss your legal options.